-Parents Need to Know
+What Parents Need to Know

-Parents need to know that The Shadow Hero by Gene Luen Yang (American Born Chinese, Boxers & Saints) is a graphic novel that creates a backstory for what might be the first Asian-American comic book superhero, the Green Turtle, an obscure 1940s comic book character.
+Parents need to know that The Shadow Hero, by Gene Luen Yang (American Born Chinese, Boxers & Saints), is a graphic novel that creates a backstory for what might be the first Asian American comic book superhero, the Green Turtle, an obscure 1940s comic book character.
 It subverts stereotypes about Asian characters while celebrating Chinese culture.
 There are many fistfights, car chases, and gunfights, and people close to Hank, the main character, are injured and killed.
 Sexual content is limited to some flirting between Hank and the mysterious young woman known as "Red," and there are only one or two instances of "damn" and "hell."
 Hank's father's friends force the boy to drink a shot of whiskey, which he doesn't like.

-What's the story?
+What's the Story?

 In Chinatown in the 1930s, teenager Hank Chu wants nothing more than to help his mild-mannered father in the family grocery story and keep his disgruntled mother happy.
 Hank's mother, however, has bigger plans for him, wanting to turn him into a famous superhero.
 But when real-life tragedy strikes and Hank is imbued with the ancient spirit of the Tortoise, the boy finally dons the costume of the Green Turtle and vows revenge on the gangsters who secretly rule Chinatown.

 THE SHADOW HERO is a clever, heartfelt ode to -- and send-up of -- books from the golden age of comics.
-Author gene Luen Yang invents a complex back story for an obscure comics character from the 1940s, the Green Turtle.
-He and artist Donny Liew spin an exciting tale of costumed derring-do that plays with the conventions of superhero comics and comments on how Asian-Americans were viewed by popular culture in decades past.
+Author Gene Luen Yang invents a complex backstory for an obscure comics character from the 1940s, the Green Turtle.
+He and artist Donny Liew spin an exciting tale of costumed derring-do that plays with the conventions of superhero comics and comments on how Asian Americans were viewed by popular culture in decades past.
 It's not deep, but it is fun, and enriched by the explanatory essay that concludes the volume.

 Families can talk about why comics and graphic novels are so popular with young readers.
 Why are superhero titles in particular so popular?